top of page

 The fourth process: Your Whine List

-Your Whine List is the only process that is not down alone.
+Your Whine List is the only process that is not done alone.
 It has its own unique power in moving through feelings of depression, resignation, anger, and so on.
 This process should be done anytime you feel stuck.
 Choose the courage to set up Your Whine List and then call someone on that list whenever needed to whine, bitch, moan, and complain.
 Express those fuckers out!

 bottom of page